juma-h/alx-low_level_programming/0x10-variadic_functions/READme.md

-# Variadic Functions
+# VARIADIC FUNCTIONS
-- It allows fuctions to accecpt an infinite no of functions.
-- Denoted by an ellipsis? (...)
+- Denoted by ellipsis
-> int check( int a, float b, ...);